The Scholarship Program Students

 I want to be a professional woman, useful in society and able to develop in any professional position in my work, and more than anything to be my father’s biggest pride."
 Diana works long hours going to school, doing her internship and taking care of her adorable baby, Mateo.

 Edgar- Edgar grew up in the Guadalupana neighborhood of Isla Mujeres and has now started studying Civil Engineering at UADY in Merida, which is a prestigious University that is difficult to get into.
 Edgar's older brother, Abdiel, is one of our alumni and Edgar will be living with Abdiel while he's in school.
-Edgar is extremely excited for this opportunity and wants to make a difference in the infrastructure of his country.
+Edgar is extremely excited for this opportunity and wants to make a difference by improving the infrastructure of his country.

 Esperanza - Esperanza graduated from Cobay High School, just south of Merida in a town called Acanceh, but is originally from Isla Mujeres.
 She moved to Merida during her last year of high school and lived with extended family because it was better for her scholastically.
-She is now at University in Merida studying nursing.
+She is now at University in Merida studying Nursing.
 Esperanza has dreamt of a career in the medical field for a long time and is excited about her education and the opportunity to help others.

 Fernando – Fernando is attending school at Regional Technology University in Tekax, studying Accounting.
 He was born on Isla Mujeres and his family still lives on the island.
 Fernando says, “The thing I want most in life is to successfully finish my studies at the University and to be a licensed Accountant.
 Once I have finished my studies, I will be able to help my parents with whatever they might need.”

-Geovanny - "After graduating with a degree in psychology from university in Cancún, I plan to give back to my community where there is a need for my services and continue to spread the philosophy of humanism and service to people that I so strongly believe in."
+Geovanny - "After graduating with a degree in Psychology from university in Cancún, I plan to give back to my community where there is a need for my services and continue to spread the philosophy of humanism and service to people that I so strongly believe in."
 Geovanny's education and training will help the entire island through his work as a paramedic and with various other organizations.

-Marisa - Marisa is studying physical therapy at University of Valladolid.
+Marisa - Marisa is studying Physical Therapy at University of Valladolid.
 She was born and raised on Isla Mujeres and has one sister and one brother, and her mother works to support them all.
 Her sister, Paola, is also in University and is a recipient of this same scholarship.
 Marisa's dream is to open her own physical therapy clinic one day, perhaps on Isla Mujeres, and mostly "to make my mother proud".

 Miguel Angel - Miguel is studying Computer Engineering at university in Cancun.
 Miguel is the younger brother of Arley; who recently completed her studies and received her title and license to practice law.
 Miguel is very interested in learning to speak English and likes to practice his English (which is getting very good!) whenever he can.
 He also helps us choose laptops for our incoming students and helps everyone with computer issues and repairs.

 Paola – Paola is a university student in Merida studying to be a dental surgeon.
 Paola would like to focus on Pediatric Dentistry.
 She took a lot of joy in speaking to school age children about the importance of good dental hygiene.
-Paola's first semester as a university student has been a huge transition for her, but she is an excellent student in Dental school.
+Paola's first semester as a university student was a huge transition for her, but she is an excellent student in Dental school.
 She was very nervous after her first exams, worried she didn't do well, but when the results came out, she had the highest exam grade of anyone in her class!

-Yuseli - Yuseli is a university student attending the Institute of Technology in Cancun studying accounting.
+Yuseli - Yuseli is a university student attending the Institute of Technology in Cancun studying Accounting.
 Yuseli postponed her studies for two years so she could work and save money.
 Her dream is to be able to support her younger sisters so they can get the education they dream of.